kunstmusik/blue-manual/docs/users/reference/noteProcessors/rotateProcessor.md

 parameters: noteIndex

 The RotateProcessor rotates the order of the notes, making the noteIndex the first note.
-For example a noteIndex of 2 means \"make the second note of the notes generated the first, shifting the first note to the end\".
+For example a noteIndex of 2 means "make the second note of the notes generated the first, shifting the first note to the end".
 With a noteIndex of 3, the following score:

     i1 0 2 1
     i1 2 2 2